Steve-Tech/Blog/_posts/2023-01-03-linux-ipv6-modem-route-fix.md

 #### Symptoms

 - [ipv6-test.com](http://ipv6-test.com) will either fail, say something similar to "Danger!
 IPv6 sorta works - however, large packets appear to fail, giving the appearance of a broken website.
 If a publisher publishes to IPv6, you will believe their web site to be broken.
 Ask your ISP about MTU issues; possibly with your tunnel.
 Check your firewall to make sure that ICMPv6 messages are allowed (in particular, Type 2 or Packet Too Big).", or it just passes.
-- Pinging an IPv6 site, eg. `ping -6 one.one.one.one` will sometimes work and sometimes not, basically randomly.
+- Pinging an IPv6 site, e.g. `ping -6 one.one.one.one` will sometimes work and sometimes not, basically randomly.
 - Some websites will load slower than usual.
 - VMs might believe they have IPv6, but fail to load sites half the time.